palpatel224/Crocin_Code_Debug_Q2_BTSC/README.md

 ## Important:
 * Fork the repository and update your edits in your forked copy.
 * Ensure that you commit your changes before the deadline, otherwise it wont be considered.
-* Before submitting, check whether all your commits have been updated
+* Before submitting, check whether all your commits have been updated.